-FII continues to build and optimize content and resources to attract visitors to the naturallywood.com website and to the Supplier Directory located there.
-From April 1, 2020 to March 31, 2021, a total of 24,064 supplier interactions were made, representing 172 per cent of the annual target.
-FII's digital marketing campaign continued to drive traffic to the Supplier Directory.
-This campaign substantially increased interactions with B.C. forest product suppliers.
+FII continues to build and optimize content and resources to attract visitors to the naturallywood.com website and Supplier Directory.
+From April 1, 2021, to March 31, 2022, a total of 30,378 supplier interactions were made, representing 213 percent of the annual target.
+FII's future growth targets were increased in the 2022/23-2024/25 Service Plan to reflect the considerable increase in engagements with the Supplier Directory.